-Trump to Meet U.S. Business Leaders on Infrastructure, Tax Reform: Source
+Trump to meet U.S. business leaders on infrastructure, tax reform: source

-U.S. President Donald Trump will meet with about 20 chief executives Tuesday including heads of General Motors Co, IBM Corp and Wal-Mart Stores Inc as he works to gain support for a $1 trillion infrastructure program, tax reform and other administration priorities, a government official briefed on the matter said.
+WASHINGTON – U.S. President Donald Trump will meet with about 20 chief executives Tuesday including heads of General Motors Co , International Business Machines Corp and Wal-Mart Stores Inc as he works to gain support for a $1 trillion infrastructure program, tax reform and other administration priorities, a government official briefed on the matter said.

 Continue Reading Below